Walgreens The Thread

 What are the symptoms of athlete's foot?

-Typically, athlete’s foot first appears as dry, cracked and itchy skin between the toes.
+Typically, athlete’s foot appears as dry, cracked and itchy skin between the toes.
 It often spreads to the soles of the feet, where it may appear as a rash or as dry, scaly skin.
 Sometimes, the primary symptom is itching.

 How to treat athlete's foot?

 Both over-the-counter (OTC) athlete’s foot treatments and prescription antifungal medications are used to reduce the itching and kill the fungus that causes athlete’s foot.
-These medications contain ingredients that kill the fungus or stem its growth.
-In some mild cases, a natural athlete’s foot remedy may relieve pain and itching, and it may even cure the condition.
+These medications contain ingredients that kill the fungus or stifle its growth.
+In some mild cases, a natural athlete’s foot remedy may help relieve pain and itching, and it may even cure the condition.
 But any lapse in your treatment regimen, whether you’re using an OTC, prescription or natural athlete’s foot remedy, can allow the fungus to regrow and take hold again before it's entirely gone.

 Using your athlete’s foot treatment of choice as directed, and using it for the recommended length of time, is the best way to get rid of athlete’s foot—and it’s how to get rid of fungus between toes.